Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBStrong national and regional connectivity, but not a primary international peering hub.
+Global Connectivity GradeBSolid national and regional connectivity, but limited direct international routes.

-Direct Cloud On-Ramps0 – as of September 2025The nearest major cloud access hub is Oslo; private network extensions are available.
+Direct Cloud On-Ramps0 – as of September 2025The nearest major cloud hub is Oslo; access requires private network extensions.

-Tax IncentivesNoNorway does not currently offer specific national tax incentives for data centers.
+Tax IncentivesNoNo specific national tax incentives are available for data center development.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Sandefjord as of September 2025, with zero cloud regions locally available.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary hub in Oslo, using dedicated private network interconnects or wavelength services for secure, low-latency access.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Sandefjord as of September 2025.
+Businesses requiring dedicated cloud access must connect to providers in Oslo via private network links, such as PNI or wavelength services.

-Bare Metal: Bare metal server options are available, typically through providers serving the broader Nordic region.
-Services from companies like Hivelocity or Leaseweb can provide dedicated compute resources connected to regional networks.
+Bare Metal Bare metal server options are available, typically through providers that have a presence in the larger Norwegian market.
+Services from companies like Hivelocity and LeasebWeb can be deployed to serve workloads from the region.

 Power Analysis